alemdomarco/alemdomarco.github.io/_posts/2022-03-04-validation.markdown

 {% endhighlight %}

 It's is looking good and all the tests are green, let's do a quick recap on what we achieved so far.
-We provided more meaninful abstraction to both parameters creating specific interfaces, the new classes are responsible for just one single job so they can be easily tested and reused.
+We provided more meaningful abstraction to both parameters creating specific interfaces, the new classes are responsible for just one single job so they can be easily tested and reused.

 When I look back to the UserService class I realize we could use the same approach.

 {% highlight csharp %}
 public class UserService {